ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 * Reboot
 * Factory Reset

-In order to perform Reboot and Factory Reset the device needs to inform the Internet Of Things server about its support first.
+In order to perform Reboot and Factory Reset the device needs to inform the Internet of Things server about its support first.
 This can achieved by invoking a following method with a boolean value,

 .. code:: java

-	ManagedDevice dmClient = new ManagedDevice(options, deviceData);
+	ManagedDevice managedDevice = new ManagedDevice(options, deviceData);
-	dmClient.supportsDeviceActions(true);
+	managedDevice.supportsDeviceActions(true);
-	dmClient.connect();
+	managedDevice.connect();

-Note that the supportsDeviceActions() method to be called before the connect() method as the ManagedDevice instance sends a manage request as part of the connect() method.
+Note that the supportsDeviceActions() method to be called before the connect() method as the ManagedDevice sends a manage request as part of the connect() method.
 As part of manage request the ibmiotf client library informs the Internet Of Things Server about the device action support and hence it needs to be added prior to calling connect() method.

 Alternatively, the support can be added later as well followed by the manage request as follows,

 .. code:: java

-	ManagedDevice dmClient = new ManagedDevice(options, deviceData);
+	ManagedDevice managedDevice = new ManagedDevice(options, deviceData);
-    	dmClient.connect();
+    	managedDevice.connect();
     	...
-    	dmClient.supportsDeviceActions(true);
+    	managedDevice.supportsDeviceActions(true);
-    	dmClient.manage(3600);
+    	managedDevice.manage(3600);

 **Creating the Device Action Handler**

 In order to support the device action, the device needs to create a handler and add it to ManagedDevice.
-The handler must extend the DeviceActionHandler class and provide implementation for the following methods,
+The handler must extend a DeviceActionHandler class and provide implementation for the following methods,

 .. code:: java